-This warm, joyous congregation of over 700 families, located in a historic district of Evanston, Illinois, commissioned a Master Plan to identify current and future space needs.
-The existing midcentury modern building, primarily designed by Walter Sobel in 1963, included a sanctuary, school, and office building.
+This warm, joyous congregation of 700 families, located in a historic district of Evanston, Illinois, commissioned a Master Plan to identify space needs.
+The existing midcentury modern building included a sanctuary, school, and office building.
 The Master Plan identified modifications to improve community interaction, worship, education, and social action.
-A phased construction plan was developed, first concentrating on key worship and social spaces, and later addressing education, accessibility, security, and administrative requirements.
+A phased construction plan was developed, concentrating on key worship and social spaces, while also addressing education, accessibility, security, and administrative requirements.

 The renovated Sanctuary reinforces the original design concept of a congregational “tent” while improving comfort, acoustics, and accessibility.
 The sloped floor is flattened, and flexible seating replaces the fixed pews.
-A new star-shaped cloud ceiling in the Event Space improves acoustics while emphasizing the iconic modern design.
+A new star-shaped cloud ceiling in the adjacent event space improves acoustics while emphasizing the iconic modernist design.
 A former gift shop, coat room, and library are combined into an expanded lobby, scaled to the size of the congregation.

 42,500 gross square feet